Actual Freedom – The Actual Freedom Mailing List Correspondence

 Thus proprioception is the ability to sense the position and location and orientation and movement of the body, and its parts, because of the proprioceptors in the muscles, tendons, and joint capsules (in combination with the sense of balance, acceleration and/or rotation in space, and orientation in a gravitational field, of the inner ear or vestibular organ).

 In other words: the sense of being here, in space, as a body is not just because of sight (visual perception), sound (auditory perception), touch (cutaneous perception), smell (olfactory perception), and taste (gustatory perception).
+(Richard, Actual Freedom List, No. 44, 1 June 2003).

 RESPONDENT: You must have a sense of existence.

 RICHARD: You will see, upon re-reading my response (above) that I clearly say ‘the sense of being here, in space, as a body’ – which is another way of saying ‘the sense of existing, in space, as a body’ – which is most certainly not the same thing as the ‘feeling of existence’ you speak of in a recent e-mail.
-Vis.:
+Viz.:

 • [Respondent]: ‘Existence is not mine or yours.
 Existence is one.
 We are experiencing the same feeling of existence, the identities made us think we are separate.’
 (For every one; Jul 09, 2003).